Back to project

 "Suggested 'read next' article at the bottom of the page.
 Choose another article from the list."

-This work eliminates all ambiguity.
-The marketing team never needs to guess what a field expects: the answer is right there, in context.
+This eliminates ambiguity at the source.
+The team never needs to guess what a field expects — the answer is right there, in context, at the exact moment they need it.

 Front-end Integrations